uvrajanshuman/EmployeeDepartmentAPI/README.md

 # Employee Department API

-A RESTFUL web service exposing various endpoints to perform CRUD operations on Employee and and corresponding Department.
+A RESTFUL web service exposing various endpoints to perform CRUD operations on Employee and the corresponding Department.

 The System is built with **Spring Boot** using the **Controller-Service-Repository** architecture.